 There seems to be a standard for the photo size in a German CV as in many other things.
 Most commonly, they use a format of about 40 mm x 50 mm in portrait mode.
 Sometimes it can be a bit larger, up to a size of 45 mm x 60 mm, depending on the layout of your CV.

 Portrait mode is more often used than landscape mode.
 Why?
-Becasue it’s the perfect form factor for a portrait photo for your German CV.
+Becasue it’s the perfect form factor for a portrait photo for your German resume.
 In general, it should not be too prominent in your CV.

 Some of the templates that I mentioned in my article about writing a German CV for your application in Germany use a square picture.
 This is not wrong, but uncommon.
 I recommend not using any photos in a circle-shaped photo format.

-Photos can be either black or white.
+Pictures can be either black or white.
 It depends on your preferences.

 Some friends often asked me whether it’s ok to shoot a selfie picture nowadays.
 Or if it’s better if professional photographer takes the photo for your CV.